Neural network-enhanced $hr$-adaptive finite element algorithm for parabolic equations: Numerical Examples

-In \Cref{Ex2D1-Time}, the top-left picture shows the initial uniform mesh, which also serves as the initial mesh for adaptive iterations at each time step.
-The next five pictures show the refined meshes over five successive refinements, with the process terminating before the sixth refinement as the tolerance $eTol=0.01$ is larger than the global error estimator.
-Mesh optimization through point addition or removal is essential for improving mesh quality, leading to approximately double the NOV at each step after the initial mesh generation, with values of 98, 180, 340, 681, 1388, and 12818, respectively.
-Since the NOV of the mesh generated by \Cref{alg:Parabolic2} at the fifth step are significantly larger than those of the previous mesh, the global error estimator is generally smaller than the tolerance $eTol$, causing the termination of the algorithm before the sixth refinement.
+In \Cref{Ex2D1-Time}, the top-left picture shows the initial uniform mesh $\mathcal{T}_h^{0,0}$ ($98$ nodes), which also serves as the initial mesh for adaptive iterations at each time step.
+The next five pictures show the meshes over five successive refinements, with the NOV being $180$, $340$, $681$, $1388$, and $12818$, respectively.
+It can be observed that the NOV approximately doubles at each step, and the mesh generated by \Cref{alg:ParabolicHR} at the fifth step is significantly larger than that of the previous mesh.
+The process terminates before the sixth refinement as the global error estimator is smaller than the tolerance $eTol=0.01$, demonstrating that our fitted model \eqref{fitModel} indeed plays its intended role.

 \Cref{Ex2D1-Initial} illustrates the evolution of the numerical solutions and the corresponding mesh at different time steps.
 The mesh dynamically refines around sharp gradients or singularities, efficiently allocating resources where needed, and reveals a peak rotating around the coordinate origin.
 Notably, the grids shown here differ significantly from those in \Cref{Exremark} due to the smaller time step used, which causes the positions of two distinct singularities at adjacent time steps to nearly overlap.
 The quasi-optimal convergence rate of the adaptive algorithm for the gradient error is demonstrated in the left panel of \Cref{Ex2-order}.